GpaDoctor/PythonJamfHKIS/README.md

 Install the following applications
 Assume installed: Python3, VS Code is recommended.
 In VS Code install extensions GitHub Desktop, Git Extension Pack

+For jps-api-wrapper
-- pip3 install jps-api-wrapper       jps-api-wrapper
+- pip3 install jps-api-wrapper
+For xml files
-- pip3 install lxml                  for xml files
+- pip3 install lxml
+For pandas
-- pip3 install pandas                for csv files
+- pip3 install pandas
+For xlsx files
-- pip3 install openpyxl              for xlsx files Install the repo from Github
+- pip3 install openpyxl
+Install the repo from Github with the URL

 For mac, type the following in terminal setopt HIST_IGNORE_SPACE